-Inspired by an era in New Zealand when adventure and discovery blossomed, The Musket Room, which opened in May of 2013, brings the spirit of New Zealand to the diverse Nolita neighborhood of Manhattan.
+Inspired by an era in New Zealand when adventure and discovery blossomed, The Musket Room, which opened in 2013, brings the spirit of New Zealand to the diverse Nolita neighborhood of Manhattan.

-Chef and owner Matt Lambert, a New Zealand native who honed his skills working in some of New York’s top kitchens (Public, Double Crown, and Saxon & Parole, to name a few), draws upon his upbringing and home country’s cooking at the Michelin star-rated restaurant.
-The menu charts the evolution of New Zealand cuisine, from the country’s Old World traditions and Asian influences to its modern dedication to local and seasonal offerings, with ingredients sourced from the restaurant’s lush back garden.
-Only four months after opening, Chef Lambert, together with his partners, wife Barbara Lambert and restaurateur Jennifer Vitagliano, celebrated receiving a highly coveted Michelin star, an achievement that continues to inspire The Musket Room team to provide diners with a unique experience.
-The restaurant was awarded a Michelin star for the second consecutive year in October 2014.
+Chef and Co-Owner Matt Lambert, a New Zealand native who honed his skills working in some of New York’s top kitchens (Public, Double Crown, and Saxon & Parole, to name a few), draws upon his upbringing and home country’s cooking at the Michelin star-rated restaurant.
+The menu charts the evolution of New Zealand cuisine, from the country’s Old World traditions and Asian influences to its dedication to local and seasonal offerings, with ingredients sourced from the restaurant’s back garden.
+Only four months after opening, Chef Lambert, together with his partners, wife & General Manager Barbara Lambert and restaurateur Jennifer Vitagliano, celebrated receiving a highly coveted Michelin star, an achievement that continues to inspire The Musket Room team to provide diners with a unique experience.
+The restaurant was awarded a Michelin star for the third consecutive year in October 2015.

-Dishes at The Musket Room are thoughtful and composed, reflecting Chef Lambert’s New American experience and classical French training.
-A meal begins with inventive starters such as St. Simone Oysters with mignonette jelly, kohlrabi and chive or Ora Salmon with quinoa, watercress and apple.
-Main courses are creative and beautifully plated; from the inventive, modern play on the Chicken and the Egg to the deeply satisfying New Zealand Red Deerwith Flavors of Gin, enriched with aromas of fennel, juniper, lychee and licorice.
-Desserts such as a the Pavlova, a modern take on an New Zealand classic, heightened with strawberries and cream, and the Bananas Foster with yuzu, lemon and cake conclude the meal.
+Dishes at The Musket Room are thoughtful and composed, reflecting Matt’s New American experience and classical French training.
+A meal begins with inventive starters such as Foie gras torchon with date, granny smith, and hazelnut or Quail with blackberries, bread sauce and roasted onions.
+Main courses are creative and beautifully plated; from the mouthwatering Cod with Brussels, pomegranate, yuzu and grains to the deeply satisfying New Zealand Red Deer with Flavors of Gin, enriched with aromas of fennel, juniper, lychee and licorice.
+Desserts such as a the Pavlova, a modern take on an New Zealand classic, heightened with strawberries and cream, and the Carrot Cake with brown-butter conclude the meal.

-n addition to a la carte offerings, guests can put their experience in Chef Lambert’s knowing hands, by partaking in the six or ten-course tasting menus, updated weekly.
-The restaurant’s wine list, curated by Master Sommelier and New Zealand native Cameron Douglas and overseen by head sommelier Dane Campbell, features a large selection of hard-to-find New Zealand varieties unrivaled by any other wine list in New York City.
-Mixologist Christopher Barry helms the restaurant’s bar, continually updating the list of New Zealand beers, and cocktails featuring homemade sodas, tonics and freshly squeezed juices, as well as in-house barrel-aged specialties.
+In addition to à la carte offerings served in the Front Room, guests can experience the restaurant’s six course, ten course, and vegetarian tasting menus, served exclusively in the Garden Room.
+The restaurant’s wine list, curated by New Zealand’s only Master Sommelier, Cameron Douglas, features a large selection of hard-to-find New Zealand varieties unrivaled by any other wine list in New York City.
+The restaurant also boasts a continually updated list of hard to find New Zealand beers, as well as inventive cocktails featuring homemade sodas, tonics and freshly squeezed juices, as well as in-house barrel-aged specialties.